 Walking the Laurel Trail to Natural Bridge

-So we arrived at the top of the where the lift took us, and headed out toward Natural Bridge.
+So we arrived at the top of our lift journey, and headed out toward Natural Bridge.
 I truly loved this area, and it was warm to be sure.
 We were glad to be fully prepared with our sunscreen and water.

-There was a portion that got very narrow that you have to kind of slide between as you hit a few steps.
-Once to the bottom, we were saw what we had come for.
-Just the natural beauty of nature and it's processes playing out.
-We had a real great time enjoying the beauty of Natural Bridge and the surrounding areas.
+There was a portion that got very narrow that you have to slide between as you hit a few steps.
+Once at the bottom, we saw what we had come for.
+Just the natural beauty of nature and its processes playing out.
+We had a great time enjoying the beauty of Natural Bridge and the surrounding areas.

 We walked along the edges of the wooded area and saw more and more geological beauty of the area.
 I could hardly get over the various rock formations, and anyone can easily see why whoever named this area added the words, "and geological area" to the Red River Gorge area.
 It is fair to say I was absolutely loving all aspects of this trip so far.